CLF3721/Employee-Retention/README.md

 ### Solution:

 * Analyze the data collected by the HR department, build predictive model to identify empoyees likely to quit, and identify factors that contribute to their leaving if possibile.
-* Algorithms: Logistic Regression, Decision Tree, Random Forest, XGBoost, K-Means
+* Models: Logistic Regression, Decision Tree, Random Forest, XGBoost, K-Means

 ### Deliverables: